Co-operators General Insurance Company Reports 2019 Fourth Quarter and Year End Results

 FOURTH QUARTER REVIEW

-Fourth quarter DWP increased by 23.4% to $845.4 million, compared to $685.2 million in the fourth quarter of 2017.
-The fourth quarter results of CUMIS General contributed $94.1 million to the overall increase.
-Excluding the impact of CUMIS General, DWP improved by 9.6% or $66.1 million.
-This increase was attributable to higher average premiums and sustained policy growth across all our core products and regions, particularly in the auto and home lines of business in Ontario and the Western regions.
+Fourth quarter DWP increased by 11.8% to $945.3 million, compared to $845.4 million in the fourth quarter of 2018.
+The increase was attributable to higher average premiums and sustained policy growth across all our core products and in all geographic regions, particularly in Ontario for the auto line of business.

-The combined ratio, excluding the market yield adjustment (MYA), for the quarter was higher at 102.2% compared to 100.3% in the fourth quarter of 2017.
-The fourth quarter loss ratio, excluding MYA, deteriorated to 70.0% from 67.7%.
-Undiscounted net claims and adjustment expenses increased compared to the same period of the prior year as a result of an increase in the severity of current year accident claims in our auto line of business in Ontario.
-This impact was partially offset by decreases in the frequency of current year accident claims in our home, commercial and farm lines of business, mainly in the Western and Ontario regions.
+Our combined ratio, excluding the market yield adjustment (MYA), for the quarter improved by 4.9 percentage points to 97.3% compared to 102.2% in the fourth quarter of 2018.
+Our fourth quarter loss ratio, excluding MYA, improved by 5.5 percentage points to 64.5% from 70.0%, the result of premium growth outpacing increases in claims and adjustment expenses.
+Undiscounted net claims and adjustment expenses increased compared to the same period of the prior year as a result of an increase in the frequency and severity of current year accident claims concentrated within our auto line of business in Ontario.

-Net investment income and gains for the fourth quarter of 2018 decreased to a loss of $15.5 million, compared to gains of $65.4 million in the same period of the prior year.
-The unfavourable change was largely driven by unrealized preferred share losses and realized net foreign exchange losses as a result of weakness in the equity markets.
+Our investments saw strong performance in the quarter as we recognized net investment income of $74.7 million compared to a net investment loss of $15.5 million recognized in the same period of the prior year.
+The favourable change was largely driven by unrealized preferred share and realized net foreign exchange gains.

-NEP increased by $327.8 million or 12.8% to $2,886.9 million as a result of growth seen in all of our geographic regions and all core lines of business.
+NEP increased by $387.8 million or 13.4% to $3,274.7 million as a result of growth seen across all our geographic regions and all core lines of business.

-Net investment income increased by $12.3 million in 2018 as compared to the prior year as a result of higher dividend distributions from pooled fund and limited partnership investments.
-Unfavourable changes in the fair value of our investment portfolio, in line with weakness in the equity markets driven by market volatility and economic uncertainty, led to net investment losses of $64.3 million compared to net investment gains of $83.3 million in the prior year.
+Net investment income increased by $38.6 million as compared to the prior year as a result of higher dividend distributions from pooled fund and limited partnership investments as well as higher interest income returns from rising short-term interest rates.
+Equity markets rebounded after a weak 2018 with favourable changes in the fair value of our investment portfolio leading to net investment income of $102.5 million, an increase of $166.8 million over 2018.

 This document may contain forward-looking statements and forward-looking information, including statements regarding the operations, objectives, strategies, financial situation and performance of Co-operators General.
 These statements generally can be identified by the use of forward-looking words such as "may", "will", "expect", "intend", "estimate", "anticipate", "believe", "plan", "would", "should", "could", "trend", "predict", "likely", "potential" or "continue" or the negative thereof and similar variations.
 These statements are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in the forward-looking statements or information.
 Although we believe that the expectations reflected in the forward-looking statements and information are reasonable, there can be no assurance that such expectations will prove to be correct.
 Consequently, we make no representation that actual results achieved will be the same in whole or in part as those set out in the forward-looking statements and information.